kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-cue.md

         clusterLabelSelector: {}
 ```

-Since an empty (`{}`) `clusterLabelSelector` topology will choose all exist clusters as target, so the components in application will be dispatched to all clusters including control-plane and managed-cluster.
+Since an empty (`{}`) `clusterLabelSelector` topology will choose all exist clusters as target, so the components in the application will be dispatched to all clusters including both the control-plane and the managed clusters.

 ### Auxiliary resources

-You can also define some auxiliary resources in the outputs field of the `template.cue` file.
+You can also define some auxiliary resources in the `outputs` field of the `template.cue` file.
 These resources will only be applied to the control plane.

 ```cue
 package main